 This page on Aniracetam is currently marked as in-progress.
 We are still compiling research.

-Aniracetam is a compound in the group of Racetams due to its common pyrrolidone structure.
+Aniracetam is a compound in the group of Racetam due to its common pyrrolidone structure.
 It is one of the more common Racetamic structures.
 It is fat-soluble and thus needs to be ingested with fatty acids.
 Additionally, Aniracetam is Cholinergic

 Aniracetam acts as a positive modulator of some excitatory receptors known as AMPA receptors and decreases the rate of receptor desensitization.
 This typically manifests as a controlled and prolonged neurological stimulation effect.
 Since AMPA receptors differ in structure across the brain, different AMPA modulators affect the brain in different ways.